emilkarlen/exactly/README.rst

     a-file

-The test case is executed in a temporary sandbox, as usual.
+The test case is executed in a temporary sandbox, as usual, but assertions are ignored.

 Testing existing OS environment - tests without ``[act]``